This page provides information on the V-Ray Material.

 Reflect – Specifies the amount of reflection and the reflection color.
 Note that the reflection color dims the diffuse surface color based on the Energy preservation mode option.
 This parameter can be mapped with a texture in the Maps rollout.
 For more information, see the Reflection Color example below.

 Glossiness – Reflection glossiness.
 Controls the sharpness of reflections.
 A value of 1.0 means perfect mirror-like reflection; lower values produce blurry or glossy reflections.
-Use the Subdivs parameter below to control the quality of glossy reflections.
-This parameter can be mapped with a texture in the Maps rollout.
 For more information, see the Reflection Glossiness example below.

 Fresnel reflections – When enabled, the reflection strength becomes dependent on the viewing angle of the surface.
 Some materials in nature (glass, etc.) reflect light in this manner.
 Note that the Fresnel effect depends on the index of refraction as well.